This page presents teaching material for MPRI Course "Proofs of Programs" (Acronym: PROGPROOFS, was formerly MPRI 2-36-1), 2025-2026.

 - January 27 : Lab session for any who need help for the project

-Part 2: Separation Logic and representation predicates, lectured by Jean-Marie Madiot.
+Part 2: Separation Logic, lectured by Jean-Marie Madiot.

 - Lecture 5 (February 3): Separation Logic 1

-- Covers: basic heap predicates, mutable lists, list segments, trees, sharing, specification triples.
+- Covers: basic heap predicates, mutable lists, list segments, trees, sharing, specification triples, frame rule.

 - Lecture 6 (February 10): Separation Logic 2

-- Covers: frame rule, heap entailment, structural rules, reasoning rules for terms, reasoning about functions.
+- Covers: heap entailment, structural rules, reasoning rules for terms, functions, loops, higher-order functions and iterators

 - Lecture 7 (February 17): Separation Logic 3